Best Options Trading Platforms/Brokers Compared & Reviewed

 How To Trade Options

-Options can be used for outright speculation but as we noted earlier in the article they are primarily designed to diversify or mitigate risk for example if you have a portfolio of FTSE 100 stocks and are feeling bearish of the market short term you might be reluctant to sell your stock holdings in case you are wrong.
+Options can be used for outright speculation, but as we noted earlier they’re mainly designed to diversify or mitigate risk.
+For example if you have a portfolio of FTSE 100 stocks and are feeling bearish of the market short term you might be reluctant to sell your stock holdings in case you are wrong.

-However, you can take out an” insurance policy” by buying some put options that is the right to sell an underlying instrument for example buying put options on the FTSE 100 index with a notional value equivalent to that of your stock holdings.
+However, you can take out an ‘insurance policy’ by buying some put options.
+That means the right to sell an underlying instrument.
+So for example, buying put options on the FTSE 100 index with a notional value equivalent to that of your stock holdings.
 If done correctly any move lower in the value of the FTSE 100 and therefore your share portfolio should be offset by a corresponding rise in the intrinsic value of your FTSE 100 put options of course to crystallize those running profits on the put options, you will either need to sell or exercise them before they expire and before the FTSE 100 recovers.

 Buying Versus Writing (Selling Naked) Options